Environmental Leadership Program

 We offer a fully customizable program style that allows you the opportunity to create a unique adventure that will fit your school’s goals and needs.
 Programs can be tailored to fit any school trip’s timeframe, but typically range from one-to-five days in length for students between 5th-12th grade.

 The recreation facilities of Mo-Ranch provide an awesome outdoor classroom on the land, in the water—and even in the air.

 A variety of housing options are available, all of which are climate-controlled and provide separate sleeping areas for males and females.

 Meals are served in the King Dining Hall, where our kitchen staff prepares three nutritious meals a day and strives to meet special needs.
 Our Reduced Food Waste Policy educates students about food, the environment, and being good stewards of our natural resources.

-To make use of the natural, outdoor environment as an alternative educational setting for activities that promote personal, academic and spiritual growth.
+To make use of the natural outdoor environment as an alternative education setting for activities that promote personal, academic and spiritual growth.

 - To promote growth in group cooperation and leadership skills, self-confidence and self-worth through challenging activities in a supportive environment.

 - To promote a sense of community involvement, belonging and responsibility through daily living in a residential setting.

 - To stimulate interest and achievement in academics through hands-on, interdisciplinary activities that show real life relevancy.